Known for the iconic onsen bathing “Snow Monkeys”, Jigokudani Monkey Park is actually open for business throughout the year.

 How to get there

-Located in northern Nagano Prefecture, Jigokudani Monkey Park is a considerable distance from Tokyo.
-While it’s technically possible to do as a day trip, it’s highly recommended to take a little more time and visit the snow monkeys while visiting some of the other attractions in the area.
-Shiga Kogen Ski Area is very close to the park, while you can drive (or be driven) to the main trail head for Jigokudani Monkey Park within an hour of other well-known resort areas such as Hakuba, Nozawa Onsen, and Myōkō.
+Shiga Kōgen Ski Area is very close to the park.
+You can also drive (or be driven) to the main trail head for Jigokudani Monkey Park within an hour of other well-known resort areas too, such as Hakuba, Nozawa Onsen, and Myōkō.
 Shibu Onsen with its narrow cobble-stoned streets and traditional ryokan is also located in the same valley.

 Train and bus